5 Best Vitamin C Supplements Picked By Our Experts

 So you’ve decided you could do with some extra vitamin C. But how do you know which is the best vitamin C supplement for you?
 With so many different types it can be a real challenge to choose.
 Don’t worry, help is at hand!
 Here’s a useful overview on the different types of vitamin C, to help you make the decision that’s right for you.

-Your body uses extra vitamin C during times of increased need such as illness or infection so unless extra care is taken to increase your dietary intake during these times, daily supplies are likely to fall short.
+• Your body uses extra vitamin C during times of increased need such as illness or infection so unless extra care is taken to increase your dietary intake during these times, daily supplies may fall short.
 This is when vitamin C supplements may be a useful addition to your diet.

-Pureway C ™ is a unique and innovative type of vitamin C, which has been developed to support increased absorption.
-Research has also demonstrated that this type of vitamin C has potent antioxidant activity and delivers increased cellular protection.
+• Pureway C ™ is a unique and innovative type of vitamin C, which has been developed to support increased absorption.

 Vitamin C - A powerful immune-support nutrient

 The health benefits of vitamin C are well documented.
-Vitamin C is an essential nutrient for many aspects of your everyday health, and more recently its powerful immune-supportive roles have been hitting the headlines.
+Vitamin C is an essential nutrient for many aspects of your everyday health, including immune system function.

-“An inadequate vitamin C intake is already more widespread than many people realize.”3
+“An inadequate vitamin C intake is already more widespread than many people realize.”4

-Severe deficiency leading to scurvy is rare in the developed world,2 but there are times when our daily needs for vitamin C are likely to increase, such as pollution exposure and during times of chronic stress, illness and infection.3
+Severe deficiency leading to scurvy is rare in the developed world,3 but there are times when our daily needs for vitamin C are likely to increase, such as pollution exposure and during times of chronic stress, illness and infection.4

 Learn More